samlothen/QRALib/README.rst

 ::

-   from QRACLib.riskportfolio import RiskPortfolio as Risks from QRACLib.simulation.mcs import MonteCarloSimulation as mcs from QRACLib.analysis.mariq import MaRiQ as mariq from QRACLib.analysis.sa import SensitivityAnalysis as sensitivity_analysis from QRACLib.utils.importer import Importer as importer
+   from QRALib.riskportfolio import RiskPortfolio as Risks from QRALib.simulation.mcs import MonteCarloSimulation as mcs from QRALib.analysis.mariq import MaRiQ as mariq from QRALib.analysis.sa import SensitivityAnalysis as sensitivity_analysis from QRALib.utils.importer import Importer as importer

    # Setup parameters
    number_of_iterations = 10000